andreaTP/openapi-talk/Readme.md

 ## Abstract

-OpenAPI is the de-facto standard specification for writing highly interoperable, production ready REST APIs.
+OpenAPI is the de-facto standard specification for writing highly interoperable, production-ready REST APIs.

-With contract first development, you can write the language-agnostic specification in first place and get most of the implementations generated for you.
+With contract-first development, you can write a language-agnostic specification first, and get most of the implementations generated for you.

-In this talk we will go through the steps of starting from zero and delivering, almost hands off, a production-ready service leveraging state-of-the-art tools and writing as little code as necessary.
+In this talk we will go through all the steps: we will start from scratch and will end with delivering, almost hands-off, a production-ready service, leveraging state-of-the-art tooling, and writing as little code as necessary.

 - Designing API specs using API Designer
-- Registering API specs to Service Registry
+- Registering API specs to a Service Registry
 - Generating the boilerplate and implementing a Quarkus service using a Quarkus Extension
 - Generating fully functional SDKs with Kiota to be used in front-end and CLIs

 ## Author

 Andrea Peruffo is an all-around software developer with experience in delivering software systems of any kind.
-He has experience in many different fields, like embedded controllers, cloud infrastructures, PLCs, BigData platforms, FPGAs, microservices etc. etc. Fond in hands-on code development and contributor to several Open Source projects.
+He has experience in many different fields, like embedded controllers, cloud infrastructures, PLCs, BigData platforms, FPGAs, microservices etc. etc. Fond of hands-on code development and is a contributor to several Open Source projects.

 Principal Software Engineer at Red Hat.